PatternAgents/Beacons4Bees/README.md

 such as finding your lost car keys, or indicating your proximity to wild or domestic Beehives.

-There are many reasons to geo-tag wild and domestic Beehives, one is simply to raise awareness of HoneyBee Colany Collapse Disorder (CCD), and the state of health of local Beehives; another would be to alert those that might be susceptible to anaphylactic shock that they should be mindful of their surroundings. (i.e. Don't climb that lovely tree with the huge wild Beehive in it...)
+There are many reasons to geo-tag wild and domestic Beehives, one is simply to raise awareness of HoneyBee Colony Collapse Disorder (CCD), and the state of health of local Beehives; another would be to alert those that might be susceptible to anaphylactic shock that they should be mindful of their surroundings. (i.e. Don't climb that lovely tree with the huge wild Beehive in it...)